 Ovid included many stories in Metamorphoses of the power of stories to transform gods and people (although I haven’t read the Metamorphoses yet and can’t tell you what they are, nevertheless, I am sure they are there and I look forward to finding them out during the summer extension).

-I think that brings us, at long last, all the way up to the middle ages, represented in my reading list which you can find on the Silly-Bus) with The Arabian Nights, The Decameron, and Canterbury Tales.
 Whew!
-I am almost up to the point I was when I began this metaclass.
+I am almost up to the point I was when I began this metaclass, a book club dedicated to metafiction.
 As soon as I describe the texts just mentioned, I will be caught up to myself.
 I can almost see my own back, hurrying away from me almost as quickly as I am pursuing him.
 He is saying something.
 Listen.
 He is saying:

 I am that I am.